 Because: All three levels of government have to play a role in affordable and social housing.
-The Province of Manitoba and the City of Winnipeg can be proactive in working with the federal government as it implements and funds its national housing strategy.
+The Province of Manitoba and the City of Winnipeg can be proactive in working with the federal government as it implements and funds its national housing strategy and other federal initiatives.

-Because: The Province of Manitoba can add to the supply of social and affordable housing through new builds and new subsidies, however, it has no current commitment to increase supply.
+Because: The Province of Manitoba can add to the supply of social and affordable housing through new builds and new subsidies, however, it has no long-term target and timeline to increase supply.
 Rent Assist continues to be available to support low-income Manitobans in private rental housing although cuts since 2016 have eroded the program, making fewer people eligible and reducing benefit amounts for some existing program participants.
+Intake to the Canada Manitoba Housing Benefit has been closed as federal and provincial funding has run out and not been renewed.
 The Province can also help build the capacity of community organizations to take advantage of funding opportunities to create new social housing.
-Ongoing investments in addressing expiring federal operating agreements as well as in capital repairs and maintenance in public housing units are needed to preserve the existing stock.
-However, the Province of Manitoba has reduced annual expenditures from a high of \$120M in 2015/16 to \$67.341 in 2021/22.
-Public housing tenants require access to resources and opportunities (e.g. mental health services, literacy training, job training, education and childcare) that enable them to maintain their tenancy, meet their basic needs and improve their quality of life.
+Ongoing investments in addressing expiring federal operating agreements as well as in capital repairs and maintenance in social housing units are needed to preserve the existing stock.
+Social housing tenants require access to resources and opportunities (e.g. mental health services, literacy training, job training, education and childcare) that enable them to maintain their tenancy, meet their basic needs and improve their quality of life.